-- Eliminate capital expenditures and unallowable costs identified in Attachment B of OMB Circular A-122. - Compute the indirect cost rate by dividing the allowable general administration and general expenses by the rate base.
+- Eliminate capital expenditures and unallowable costs identified in 2 CFR Subpart E Cost Principles 200.420 - 200.476 and 45 CFR Subpart E Cost Principles 75.
+420-75.475 - Compute the indirect cost rate by dividing the allowable general administration and general expenses by the rate base.
 The rate base would consist of program services and fundraising costs. - Any allocations that can be made must be made among the general administrative expenses authorized under the separate funding sources: the various Titles of the Older Americans Act, Centers for Medicare and Medicaid SHIP, Senior Farmers' Market and Nutrition Program, etc. It is to these cost objectives that indirect costs should be directly allocated.
-For such cost objectives, an area agency on aging seeking reimbursement for its indirect costs should pinpoint each kind of indirect service provided or indirect cost incurred and allocate each cost or base representative of the beneficial or causal relationships of such costs to the underlying activity.
+For such cost objectives, an Area Agency on Aging seeking reimbursement for its indirect costs should pinpoint each kind of indirect service provided or indirect cost incurred and allocate each cost or base representative of the beneficial or causal relationships of such costs to the underlying activity.
 For example, such representative indirect cost services and related bases could include:

 Type of Indirect Service Suggested Bases of Allocation

 Accounting Number of transactions processed

 Auditing Direct audit hours

 Disbursing service Number of checks written

 Fringe benefits Salaries using fringe benefit rate

 Insurance Dollar value of insurance premiums

 Legal Direct hours

 Motor pool Miles driven and/or days used

 Office machines Direct hours utilization

-Office space use Square feet of space occupied

-Payroll Number of employees

-Personnel Number of employees

-Printing and reproduction Direct hours, job basis, pages printed, etc.

-Local telephone Number of telephone instruments

-Fidelity bonding Employees subject to bond amount
+Office space use Square feet of space occupied Payroll Number of employees Personnel Number of employees Printing and reproduction Direct hours, job basis, pages printed, etc. Local telephone Number of telephone instruments Fidelity bonding Employees subject to bond amount

-Other indirect costs such as workers' compensation, office supplies, postage, training, recruiting, etc., shall be allocated in any way the area agency on aging believes to be equitable.
+Other indirect costs such as workers' compensation, office supplies, postage, training, recruiting, etc., shall be allocated in any way the Area Agency on Aging believes to be equitable.
 See Support for Labor Distribution under the Personnel Management section.